SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

 8.5.
 THE EHM MOVES IN

-Gilbert Chappaz is one of the EHM ski and guide instructors and also a member of the Chamonix guides company.
+Gilbert Chappaz is one of the EHM ski and guide instructors and also a member of the Chamonix guides Company.
 Hearing about the Piraly rescue operation he goes to Le Fayet to meet Piraly and volunteers, but he must get the approval of the major in charge of the EHM, Yves Le Gall.

 At 44, Le Gall recently back from the Indochina war has taken charge of the EHM.
 A military man, he has no experience in mountaineering.
 Dartigue is all too glad to give all the rescue authority and responsibilities to Yves Le Gall.[YB] The decision is taken, Le Gall will be in charge of all operations.
 The helicopter operation proposed by Piraly is accepted, but at the same time Le Gall excludes any on foot rescue party, against all current practices.
 However Petetin knows from experience that the Sikorsky cannot make a stationary flight which is necessary to get the castaways from a rope ladder into the helicopter, and the Alouettes can, as Dartigue also had suggested.

-Unfortunately the Army and Air Force authorities have decided otherwise in sending the Sikorsky helicopters based nearby (Le Bourget).
+Unfortunately the Army and Air Force authorities decided otherwise in sending the Sikorsky helicopters based nearby (Le Bourget).

 9. LE GALL TAKES OVER